Computing Mean & STD in Image Dataset

 The computation is done in three steps:

-- Define placeholders to store two batch-level statistics: sum and squared sum of pixel values.
-The first will be used to compute means, while the latter will be needed for standard deviation calculations.
+- Define placeholders to store two batch-level stats: sum and squared sum of pixel values.
+The first will be used to compute means, and the latter will be needed for standard deviation calculations.

 - Loop through the batches and add up channel-specific sum and squared sum values.